RohitMidha23/Scene_Classification/README.md

 # Scene_Classification

-For the Intel Scene Classificaation Challenge on Analytics Vidhya.
+For the Intel Scene Classification Challenge on Analytics Vidhya.

 Final Rank #37